openHPI/TeachingTeamGuidelines/docs/features/itemtypes/quiz.md

 <br>

 The platform provides a user interface to create quizzes.
 Alternatively, quizzes can be imported from Google Spreadsheets and via an XML import format.
-Please contact your platform adminsitrator for further instructions to work with the import formats.
+Please contact your platform administrator for further instructions to work with the import formats.

 As all item types, quizzes in a course are located within a course section.